- ABOUT US

 - Nice World Programs

 This is intended for the LSI team.
 Others may not participate.

 This is the swarm team phone tree and guidelines.
 Direct questions or comments to Don Studinski, but only after you have read this entire page which may already answer your questions.

 Participation is by invitation and is voluntary.
 You are responsible for taking care of you.
 Your swarm coach is not responsible for your safety.
 You are.
 You are LIKELY to get stung.
 If you are not ok with that, then please do not participate.
 Your committment for participation is from mid April through end of June.
 You are required to provide your own protective clothing.
 You should keep these things in your car the whole season, ready to run any minute: bee suit, veil, gloves, nuc box with ventilation.

 Picking up a swarm is a service that beekeepers "give" to their community no charge.
-But that's the case where it really is honeybees.
+But that's the case where it really is honeybees and retrieval is relatively easy.
 If a customer "fools" us into running on some wasps or yellow jackets, then I would not hesitate to give them a bill.
-More on this below.
+If the honeybees are especially hard to retrieve, I may also bill the customer.
+I charge $50 to roll the truck if it turns out to be wasps.
+Likewise, if it's a difficult retrieval I would charge $50.
+If you choose to charge, I suggest you at least act like you know what you are doing.

 This is about more than just getting honeybees.
 It's about education for the participants and for the public that may be looking on.
 We will call all the participants until they request to be removed from the list, assuming they want to run for the education.
 We will always wear protective clothing to set a good example for anyone watching.
 Yes, I know it's probably not necessary.
 Too bad!
 Set a good example, kids may be watching.